rahmaha/ship_fuel_co2/readme.md

 ## 📌 Notes

 - This project uses **multi-output regression**, meaning it predicts two continuous variables.
-- Some processes  need to be started in separate terminals.
+- Some processes  need to be started in separate terminals (around 4 terminals)
 - Need a lot of further improvement (especially wrap prefect on docker-compose, using IaC and cloud and project structure)